appinho/SDCND_P4_AdvancedLaneFinding/writeup_report.md

 [image10]: ./output_images/test_image/history.png "History of curvature and lane offset"

 ### Pipeline

+The resulting video can be found on YouTube by clicking on the image below:

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/joKuHeSrCAo/0.jpg)](https://www.youtube.com/watch?v=joKuHeSrCAo)

 The executable code can be found in: `main.py`